benlumley/jQuery-PanZoom/README.md

 (yes, a utility method for this would be nicer/cleaner.
 Its on the list!)

+You could also do this via the directedit setting and changing the form field values.

 ## Feature Wishlist

 Few extra utility methods